Don't just do Rockynats. Do Rocky!

 • 20 minutes north of Rockhampton, along the Bruce Highway, will take you to the ancient Capricorn Caves where you can take on a tour and explore Queensland's oldest playground 400 million years in the making!

 • 30 minutes east of Rockhampton, along the Rockhampton Yeppoon Road, will take you to the beautiful coastline of Yeppoon boasting gorgeous golden beaches, boutique shops and lovely cafes to enjoy.
 Take the coastal scenic drive from Yeppoon to Emu Park and soak up the coastal vibe.
-Jump aboard a 30 minute ferry ride to Great Keppel Island where you can wade through the crystal clear island waters, snorkel, kayak or kick back and enjoy a refreshing cocktail and watch the sun set over the mainland.
+Jump aboard a 30-minute ferry ride to Great Keppel Island where you can wade through the crystal-clear island waters, snorkel, kayak or kick back and enjoy a refreshing cocktail and watch the sun set over the mainland.

 • 40 minutes south of Rockhampton, along the Bruce Highway, will take you to Alkoomi Farm Stay, an authentic farm stay that's perfect for those looking to switch off (literally!)
 Saddle up for a horse ride around the property, or ride a 'steel horse' (motorcycle) instead, cool off in the dam, feed the farm animals or kick back around the firepit with a cold one and good conversations with friends